-'''

 Return type datetime.datetime, float, float

-'''

-'''

-readqssi.qps.pause_correct (header, dzg_file, threshold=0.25, verbose=False)
+readgssi.gps.pause_correct(header, dzg_file, threshold=0.25, verbose=False)

-'''

 This is a streamlined way of removing pauses from DZG files and re-assigning trace values.
 GSSI controllers have a bug in which GPS sentences are collected with increasing trace numbers even though radar trace collection is stopped.
 This results in a misalignment between GPS and radar traces of the same number.
-This function attempts to realign the trace numbering in the GPS file by identifying stops via a calculated velocity field.
+The function attempts to realign the trace numbering in the GPS file by identifying "pauses", i.e. when velocity drops below a certain value for longer than a certain number of epochs.
+This assumes that each GPS pause period is correctly timed with the surveyor pressing the pause/unpause button on the radar control unit.

-Disclaimer: this function will identify and remove ALL pauses longer than 3 epochs and renumber the traces accordingly.
+Warning: This function will identify and remove ALL pauses longer than 3 epochs and renumber the traces accordingly.
 Obviously this can have unintended consequences if the radar controller remains collecting data during these periods.
 Please be extremely cautious and only use this functionality on files you know have radar pauses that are accompanied by movement pauses.
 A backup of the original DZG file is made each time this function is run on a file, which means that if you make a mistake, you can simply copy the DZG backup (.DZG.bak) and overwrite the output (.DZG).

-Any time you are working with original files, it is always good to have a "working" and "raw" copy of your data.
+Note: Any time you are working with original files, it is always good to have a "working" and "raw" copy of your data.
 Experimental functionality in readgssi cannot be held responsible for its actions in modifying data.
 You are responsible for keeping a raw backup of your data just in case.